 Other proposed changes would add recovery fees for strays, new rules regulating potentially dangerous or vicious dogs, and requirements for microchipping strays and dangerous or vicious dogs.

-County staff also is expected to address questions that residents raised at a June 4 meeting, including:• When does domestic livestock become a public nuisance?
+County staff also is expected to address questions that residents raised at a June 4 meeting, including:

 • How will watch dogs and security dogs be treated in rural vs. urban areas?